Food safety for community cooking and food banks

 This guidance provides food safety information and guidance for individuals or groups wishing to prepare meals at home for their community.
-This can include preparing or donating meals for:
+This can include preparing or donating meals for individuals, community groups and local organisations.

 Food provided for community groups must comply with food law and be safe to eat.